Feast Without Worry: Local restaurants open for Thanksgiving - Toledo City Paper

 Brim House

-Brim House, located inside the Renaissance hotel in downtown Toledo is offering breakfast, a buffet style lunch from 1-6 p.m. at Brim House with a special woodfired menu at The Heights in the evening from 3-9 p.m..
-The buffet style lunch at Brim House includes various soup, salad, meat, desserts and vegetable options.
-Make your reservations today through Opentable or by calling 419-243-7664.
+Brim House, located inside the Renaissance Hotel in downtown Toledo is offering Thanksgiving Brunch from 11-3 p.m.
+The menu includes various starters, entrées and desserts.
+Make your reservations today through Opentable for the Thanksgiving Brunch or by calling 419-243-7664. https://brimhousetoledo.com

 Maumee Bay Brewing Company